 freelance platforms

-In the last 10 or so years we’ve seen a boom in freelance industry.
-Professionals from all over the world started to diversify their income sources, getting more flexible, independent and more satisfied of their work.
+In the last 10 or so years, we’ve seen a boom in the freelance industry.
+Professionals worldwide started to diversify their income sources, getting more flexible, independent, and more satisfied with their work.
 If a 9 to 5 job is not your thing, why not start freelancing?
-According to recent studies, more than 30% of U.S. workers (almost 54 million people) are freelancing and 50% of those would not quit their activity for a traditional job.
+According to recent studies, more than 30% of U.S. workers (almost 54 million people) are freelancing, and 50% would not quit their activity for a traditional job.

-Technology is for sure one of the key factors in making the freelance job easier and more accessible.
+Technology is one of the key factors in making the freelance job easier and more accessible.
 Major freelance platforms like Elance, Upwork, Freelancer, Guru, 99designs, Designhill and others offer millions of jobs/projects for web professionals interested in earning money online.
-However, getting a freelance job is not easy: most of the times you have to go through a sophisticated process of review, bidding, communication and much more.
-But, once you got there and proved your value, you simply do your work, take your money and enjoy the life.
+However, getting a freelance job is not easy: most of the time, you have to go through a sophisticated process of review, bidding, communication, and much more.
+But, once you get there and prove your value, you simply do your work, take your money, and enjoy life.

-You can always opt for traditional freelance platforms, but if you’re looking for quality over quantity you might want to have a look at these authentic, lesser known, yet reputable services for freelance jobs.
-We personally worked with some of these services and in some cases included our own feedback.
+You can always opt for traditional freelance platforms.
+Still, if you’re looking for quality over quantity, you might want to look at these authentic, lesser-known, yet reputable services for freelance jobs.
+We worked with some of these services and, in some cases, included our feedback.
 So, here we go:

 1. Codeable

 If you’re an experienced WordPress developer than this service is definitely for you.
 It was created with love in Denmark by Tomaž Zaman, Per Esbensen and their team.
 Codeable is providing jobs related exclusively to WordPress (theme customizations, plugins, maintenance, tweaks, WooCommerce and much more).
-Currently, more than 200 handpicked developers from US and Europe deliver a wide variety of tasks (98.6% are rated with 5/5 stars).
-The bad news is: only 2% of all developers who apply are accepted.
-To get into their team you have to pass a personal interview and show an exceptional portfolio/work experience, but in the end it’s worth it.
+More than 200 handpicked developers from US and Europe deliver a wide variety of tasks (98.6% are rated with 5/5 stars).
+The bad news is that only 2% of all application developers are accepted.
+To get into their team, you have to pass a personal interview and show an exceptional portfolio/work experience, but it’s worth it in the end.
 BTW: we applied around 2 months ago and still waiting for the review.
-The guys from Codeable said that they are working on a new review system which will facilitate the whole process.
+The guys from Codeable said they are working on a new review system to facilitate the whole process.
 Hope to hear from them soon.

 codeable-io